 - Requires planning, but some luck is involved.

 Dinosaur Island: Totally Liquid is an expansion that adds components for the 5th player, water dinosaurs, and a few other components.
 It’s nice to have, but not essential.

 Duelosaur Island is a simplified two-player game.
 Since the base game plays great with two players anyway and it’s not very complex, this makes Duelosaur Island redundant.

-Dinosaur World and Dinosaur Island: Rawr ‘n Write are the newest titles.
-The first one promises a revised and upgraded version of Dinosaur Island, while the latter is built around an increasingly popular mechanics, roll-and-write.
+Dinosaur World and Dinosaur Island: Rawr ‘n Write are the latest titles.
+The first one promises a revised and upgraded version of Dinosaur Island, while the latter is built around an increasingly popular mechanic, roll-and-write.